What Do Polynesian Tattoos Represent?

 Perhaps the most common reason for a tattoo, still prominent nowadays, is to mark an accomplishment or a specific moment in the life of an individual.

-Female hand tattoos were often used to allow trained women to serve specific foods that were considered tapu, sacred.
+• Female hand tattoos were often used to allow trained women to serve specific foods that were considered tapu (sacred).

 Another goal of Polynesian tattoos was to make the bearer more appealing, and to promote fertility.

-Polynesian tattoos as a protective device.
+Polynesian Tattoos as a Protective Device

 The pe'a tattoo recalls a resting flying fox

-The flying fox is a social animal living in large colonies, who protects its young ones by surrounding them with its wings.
+The flying fox is a social animal that protects its young by surrounding them with its wings.
+The pe'a tattoo similarly wraps the body from waist to knees, offering comprehensive protection.

-The element with the same name, which always appears behind the knee, represents the four walls of the house and has the double meaning of protection and place of family unity:
+The term malu translates as "shield."
+It refers to the traditional female tattoo covering the thighs to just below the knees.
+The specific malu element, which always appears behind the knee, represents the four walls of the house and has the double meaning of protection and place of family unity:

 The Samoan malu tattoo

-Patutiki
+Patutiki (Marquesas)

 The Marquesan patutiki full body tattoo

-Hawaiian kakau
+Hawaiian Kakau

 Hawaiian tattoo protection breastplate

-Perhaps the most unique reason for getting a tattoo in Polynesian cultures is deeply rooted in the concept of mana, which translates as "life force, authority".
+Perhaps the most unique reason for getting a tattoo in Polynesian cultures is deeply rooted in the concept of mana, which translates as "life force, authority."

 Polynesian tattoo symbols representing ancestors